tenebrousedge/shell_guide/shell_guide.md

 ## Syntax

-Bash actually doesn't have a lot of syntax.
+Bash the programming language actually doesn't have a lot of syntax.
 Pretty much things are commands, strings, or variables.

 ### Variables
 Variables are declared like so: